davidmalcolm/gcc-python-plugin/docs/basics.rst

 Generating custom errors and warnings
 =====================================

-.. py:function:: gcc.permerror(str)
+.. py:function:: gcc.permerror(loc, str)

-   Wrapper around GCC's `permerror` function
+   This is a wrapper around GCC's `permerror` function.

-   Emit a permissive error, suppressable using "-fpermissive".
+   Expects an instance of :py:class:`gcc.Location` (not None) and a string

+   Emit a "permissive" error at that location, intended for things that really ought to be errors, but might be present in legacy code.

+   In theory it's suppressable using "-fpermissive" at the GCC command line (which turns it into a warning), but this only seems to be legal for C++ source files.

+   Returns True if the warning was actually printed, False otherwise

 Global data access
 ==================